 |Fri||- 11am to 3pm|

 Please note that the clinic does not accept appointments.
-Visitors are helped on a first-come, first-served basis.
-Please arrive at least one hour prior to closing.
+Visitors are helped on a first-come, first-served basis, as our hours allow.

 We all know of people who have gone through tough times and needed help.
 People who delay going to the doctor’s, because they can’t afford to even walk in the door.
 How many more avoid taking their beloved pet to the veterinarian?
 In providing your support, you’ll be preserving and sharing a treasure in our midst, and continuing a tradition of neighborly caring that began more than 85 years ago.

 Merwin Memorial is a charitable 501(c)(3) institution and all contributions are tax deductible.

 Make a secure donation online using your credit or debit card.Donate